 There is no shame in being hesitant to fix a Pro controller yourself, particularly if you are inexperienced.
 If your self-healing abilities haven’t resolved the problem, there may be another problem that you are unable to identify.

-Alternately, you can take your Pro controller to other repair services who can also make the repairs.
+Alternatively, you can take your Pro controller to other repair services that can also make the repairs.
 They could be less expensive, but they might violate your warranty.

 Take apart the controller and repair it yourself

 You can repair the switch yourself if you have the necessary equipment and repair confidence.
 The switch will need to be opened, so you shouldn’t proceed carelessly.
 You will require the following to fix it on your own:

 Using another small-head screwdriver would allow you to avoid this, but you run the risk of stripping the screws.
 This can make future repairs more difficult.

 Here is a step-by-step breakdown of the procedure.
 For safety purposes, check that your controller is not in use before continuing.
 Make sure that all the parts are accessible for reassembly.

 - Remove the two screws from the controller’s bottom.
 The hand grips must be removed.

 - After removing the hand grips, turn the controller around and remove the four screws that were exposed.
 Take off the controller’s backplate.
 Although some force may be necessary, this is natural.

 - Remove the backplate, then put your finger on the opening to the battery’s left.
 Remove the controller’s battery.
 This is your last opportunity to unplug your controller if you haven’t already.